mattermost/docs/source/channels/join-leave-channels.rst

   .. tab:: Mobile app

-    1. Select the **+** symbol in the top right corner the app, then select **Browse Channels** at the bottom.
+    1. Tap the **+** symbol located in the top right corner the app.
+    2. Tap **Browse Channels**.
-    2. Select the public channel you want to join.
+    3. Tap the public channel you want to join.

 .. tip::

   When you join channels, depending on the `channel actions configured </channels/create-channels.html>`__, you may see a welcome message, and channels may be added to `a category in your channel sidebar </channels/customize-your-channel-sidebar.html>`__ automatically.
-  Access **Channel Actions** from the channel name drop-down menu in the center pane to see what automatic actions have been configured.
+  Using Mattermost in a web browser or the desktop app, access **Channel Actions** from the channel name drop-down menu in the center pane to see what automatic actions have been configured.

 Leave a channel
 ---------------